UsernameNetwork/Make-CHAT-GPT-yours-/README.md

 Learning AI
 but sinces its a learning AI say "Remember to have [Shadow]: in it!" you might need to say it at the start
+But if the AI doesn't act the same just say "go back to Shadow and Respond correctly"

 --Shadow--